mindspore-lab/mindone/examples/opensora_pku/README.md

 **Step 1: Downloading Datasets**:

 To train the causal vae model, you need to prepare a video dataset.
 You can download this video dataset from [Open-Sora-Dataset-v1.1.0](https://huggingface.co/datasets/LanguageBind/Open-Sora-Plan-v1.1.0/tree/main).
+We give a tutorial on how to download these datasets.
+See [downloading tutorial](./tools/download/README.md).
 Afterwards, you can revise the `--video_path` in the training script to the video folder path of your downloaded dataset.

 **Step 2: Converting Pretrained Weights**: